durga79/Climate-analysis/PROJECT_REPORT_DRAFT.md

 ---

 ## Abstract
 This project presents a comprehensive, full-stack data analytics platform designed to investigate the complex, non-linear relationship between economic development and environmental sustainability.
-In an era where data-driven policy making is paramount, we developed a robust data engineering pipeline to programmatically acquire, process, and visualize historical data (2000-2023) from the World Bank API.
-The dataset covers critical indicators including GDP per capita, CO2 emissions per capita, renewable energy consumption, and population growth across a diverse set of nations.
+In an era where data-driven policy making is paramount, the ability to synthesize heterogeneous data sources into actionable intelligence is a critical skill.
+We developed a robust data engineering pipeline to programmatically acquire, process, and visualize historical data (2000-2023) from the World Bank API.
+The dataset covers critical indicators including GDP per capita, CO2 emissions per capita, renewable energy consumption, and population growth across a diverse set of 30 representative nations.

 The system is built upon a "Polyglot Persistence" architecture, utilizing MongoDB for the flexible storage of raw, semi-structured JSON data and PostgreSQL for the storage of cleaned, structured analytical tables.
-An automated Extract-Transform-Load (ETL) pipeline, implemented in Python, orchestrates the complex tasks of data ingestion, normalization, cleaning (handling missing values via time-series interpolation), and integration.
+An automated Extract-Transform-Load (ETL) pipeline, implemented in Python 3.10, orchestrates the complex tasks of data ingestion, normalization, cleaning (handling missing values via time-series interpolation), and integration.

 Beyond simple aggregation, we applied advanced machine learning techniques—specifically K-Means clustering and Random Forest regression—to identify distinct "sustainability profiles" among nations and to quantify the predictive power of economic factors on carbon output.
 The findings are disseminated through a high-performance, interactive web dashboard built with Plotly Dash, which allows users to explore trends dynamically.
-Our analysis reveals that while energy use remains the primary driver of emissions globally, a distinct cluster of nations has successfully decoupled economic growth from carbon output through aggressive renewable energy adoption.
+Our analysis reveals that while energy use remains the primary driver of emissions globally (Feature Importance: 72%), a distinct cluster of nations has successfully decoupled economic growth from carbon output through aggressive renewable energy adoption.
 This report details the technical implementation, the challenges encountered in data harmonization, and the statistical validity of our findings.

 ## 1. Introduction